 Day 14: We begin the day at Hasht Behesht, an octagonal pleasure palace built during the Safavid era.
 Then it’s on to the Armenian Quarter to visit Vank Cathedral, built in the imperial style.
 This was one of the first churches to be established in the city’s Jolfa district by Armenian immigrants transplanted there by Shah Abbas I after the Ottoman War of 1603-1605.
 Next, we visit the magnificent Jameh Mosque with its famous Uljaitu Mihrab of the Il-Khanid Period and with UNESCO World Heritage status.
-Continue on to the Maidan, yet another UNESCO World Heritage Site.
+Continue on to the Maidan, yet another UNESCO World Heritage property.
 The gigantic open plaza is framed by a wall of arches and surrounded by two of the Islamic world’s most impressive mosques, the Masjed-e Sheikh Lotfollah and the Masjed-e Emam.
 Both houses of worship contain magnificent architecture and tile work.
 Walk through the Ali Qapu Palace with its enchanting music room and balcony overlooking the Maidan.
 This is where the Safavid kings sat to watch polo tournaments.
 (B/L/D)

 Day 15:This morning, drive to Kashan to walk through the famous Fin Gardens one of the UNESCO Persian Gardens.
-In keeping with many of the gardens of this era, the Fin Garden has many stunning water features that are fed from a spring emerging from a slope behind the garden.
+In keeping with many of the parks of this era, the Fin Garden has many stunning water features that are fed from a spring emerging from a slope behind the garden.
 Circulating pools and fountains were created using only the water pressure of the waterway.
 This Spring of Solomon, or Soleymanieh Spring, is part of UNESCO’s designated Persian Qanat.
 Thousands of years old, the Qanat system is an elaborate hand-dug tunnel scheme for directing water from the mountains to the dry plains for irrigating fields.
 This complex design allowed Persian farmers to produce crops despite long dry periods.
 Qanats are still in use from China on the east to Morocco on the west.
 Overnight in the Azadi Hotel in Tehran for two nights.
 (B/L/D)